How to Invest in Real Estate

-The ideal real estate investment is investing in a home which is undervalued.
+The ideal real estate investment is investing in a home that is undervalued.
 The most undervalued home is a foreclosed home.
 I am not the Real Estate pro in this article, but rather my old landlord was.
-It was lessons I learned from observing him a mass a fortune in real estate.
-He runs no seminars or anything like that, he is just a real estate mogul.
-The rest is my personal research.
+It was lessons I learned from observing him amass a fortune in real estate.
+He runs no seminars or anything like that; he is just a real estate mogul.
+The rest is my research.
 The most valuable part is my online resource guide at the end.
-I personally have spend countless hours on these sites so if you have any questions ask.
+I have spent countless hours on these sites, so if you have any questions, ask.
 The forum at the end is an excellent resource that is almost as good as knocking on your neighbor’s door to ask about the area.

 Investing in foreclosed homes and distressed homes

 My old landlord Chris Bunker was one of the most grounded businessmen I knew, in addition to being a good man.
 Over his lifetime, he bought old homes in Beacon Hill, Boston, and renovated them.
 He did this because he had an interest in history as well as some hands-on experience with renovation and building management.

 At last count, he had over 100 units in an area where homes go for 350,000 dollars.
 You do the math in terms of his portfolio’s net worth.
 He was not a slick-looking investor type.
 He looked more like the unsuspecting millionaire next door.

 He said his formula for success was simple.
 He bought run-down homes in down markets.
 He fixed them and never sold them.
 He just collected rent.
 His whole family was involved.
 He also restored them to their old historic glory.
 I lived in one and really enjoyed him telling me the history of the building.
 It was on 65 Hancock street and once owned by John Hancock.
 The beams were actually from dismantled Wooden British ships.
 He bought it after a fire destroyed it, and the previous owners left it to abandon.
 He took pride in his renovation and was not looking to flip real estate.